Table of Contents

-The wisest man on earth wrote under the inspiration of God, “Now all has been heard; here is the conclusion of the matter: Fear God and keep his commandments, for this is the duty of all mankind.
-For God will bring every deed into judgment, including every hidden thing, whether it is good or evil” (Ecclesiastes 12:13,14).
+The wisest man on earth wrote under the inspiration of God, “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
+For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil” (Ecclesiastes 12:13,14).

-On the great day of judgement, it is those who have done the will of God who will enter the kingdom (Matt.
-77:21–27).
-To claim loyalty to God and at the same time disobey even one commandment that His wisdom and love may ask of us, is to worship God in vain (Mark 7:7–9), for in that great day every man will be rewarded “according to his works” (Matt.
-16:27; Rev. 22:12).
+On the great day of judgement, it is those who have done the will of God who will enter the kingdom (Matthew 77:21–27).
+To claim loyalty to God and at the same time disobey even one commandment that His wisdom and love may ask of us, is to worship God in vain (Mark 7:7–9), for in that great day every man will be rewarded “according to his works” (Matthew 16:27; Revelation 22:12).

-But the good news is that God gives His children the power to obey Him for without Him they can do nothing (John 15:5).
-Through the life and death of Christ (John 3:16), the Lord provided all the grace necessary for man to live a pure life (Philippians 4:13).
-By faith, the Lord grants the believers both the will and the strength to overcome sin “But thanks be to God!
+Thus, in the Lord, there is strength to fulfill duty and power to resist temptation.
+In Him, there is grace for daily growth and service.
+By faith, the Lord grants the believers both the will and the strength to overcome sin: “But thanks be to God!
 He gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).
-And finally, He rewards them with everlasting life in glory (Jude 1:21).
+And finally, the Lord rewards His children with everlasting life in glory (Jude 1:21).

 In His service,